 In just the last year, Postmodern Jukebox have caused quite a stir on the internet.
 Their YouTube Page has topped one million subscribers after having just around 6000 a little more than twelve months ago.
 A quick Google search returns nearly a half a million results – with articles on Buzzfeed, Huffington Post and PopWatch…among many others.

 While the band’s output has been exclusively relegated to online videos, Bradlee is realizing his vision this year with taking the show on the road.
 Starting in June of 2014, Postmodern Jukebox can be seen live during several dates booked in the United States, Europe and the UK, with more being added as of this writing.

-Scott Bradlee and Postmodern Jukebox have accomplished what many cover bands are yearning to achieve – create a unique show that involves playing other artist’s songs, but make their own with an innovative idea, all the while focusing on quality musicianship.
-It just goes to show that playing covers isn’t always just about replicating what someone else has already done, but rather, creating a brand new product by making it your own.
+Scott Bradlee and Postmodern Jukebox have accomplished what many cover bands are yearning to achieve—create a unique show that involves performing other artist’s songs, but make their own with an innovative idea, all the while focusing on quality musicianship.
+It just goes to show that playing covers isn’t always just about replicating what someone else has already done, but rather, creating a brand new product by putting your own stamp on it.